SATURDAY

 11:30am, festival grounds

 Miss Scandinavia and her court, costumed dancers and entertainers, representatives from the Scandinavian lodges, and family groups will parade through the arena and festival grounds to the outdoor stage for the Flag Raising and Midsummer Pole ceremony.
-The Grand Marshal will be named soon.
+Kevin & Bernadette Ladd will be honored as 2025 Grand Marshals.

 FLAG RAISING